 It’s surprising just how much tact Link’s Awakening applies to its premise considering how easy it would have been for the story to just write off Koholint as nothing more than a “dream.”
 The narrative’s existential themes are potent and consistent from start to finish with both the gameplay and script taking time to flesh out the game’s concept of reality.
 As far as Link’s Awakening, the dream is unquestionably real.
 Koholint Island is a tangible world where the villagers have lives, hopes, and dreams.
 Of course, it’s revealed near the end of the game that the villagers can’t even remember their earlier lives, but does that make their time within the dream any less real?

-The reason there might be a feeling of disconnect is simply because Link’s Awakening rejects the idea that dreams are intrinsically less real than a story in a “real” setting with such an intense fervor.
+The reason there might be a feeling of disconnect is simply that Link’s Awakening rejects the idea that dreams are intrinsically less real than a story in a “real” setting with such intense fervor.
 Narratively, this is best seen in the desperation Nightmares show in game’s latter half.
 The closer Link gets to awakening the Wind Fish, the more pointed the post-boss dialogue becomes.
-Nightmares warn Link that his actions will cause the complete annihilation of Koholint Island with the fifth boss in particular calling Link a “fool” and the last Nightmare condemning Link since “if it weren’t for [him], nothing would have to change.”
+Nightmares warn Link that his actions will cause the complete annihilation of Koholint Island with the fifth boss, in particular, calling Link a “fool” and the last Nightmare condemning Link since “if it weren’t for [him], nothing would have to change.”

 With every line of dialogue, Link’s Awakening’s script works in favor of presenting the fragility, and value, of existence in all forms.
 Koholint Island may not have had a past before the dream, but it has a future within the dream.
 Life has to begin somewhere and, regardless of its status as a dream, life advances on Koholint Island.
 Marin has a character arc; villagers get lost or explore; and culture is shared through song, text, and performance.
 Characters outright have feelings for one another and have children.
 Koholint Island is as alive as Hyrule.
 If anything, Koholint Island is more alive than any depiction of Hyrule prior.